thesandboxgame/sandbox-smart-contracts/audit-best-practices.md

 - logic issues: go back to the specs and compare
 - avoid fake random
 - use uint256 over any other uint
-- verify your contract to improve trust
-- open source your contracts
 - check your inputs (address it no 0, size is correct, limit size of arrays)
 - think about how the user/dApp will interact with your contract (am i missing a getter ?)
-- think about how to make your contract as generic as possible, that help building an open protocol
+- think about how to make your contract as generic as possible, that helps us build an open protocol
 - when using OZ upgradeable contracts, don't forget to call the init functions
 - check if your `supportsInterface` matchs what your contract uses
-- check for the usual attacks: reentrency, front running, etc
+- check for the usual attacks: reentrancy, front running, etc
 - challenge your naming
 - only use named imports
 - order your code (variables, constructor, public, etc)